 Of all States throughout America, ghost stories of Texas represent some of the most haunting and intriguing tales.
+Spirits of people who met untimely deaths seem tied to these places, unable to move on to the next life.

 Ghost Stories of Texas Scare and Entertain